ob-taka/MAD-Assigment/README.md

 2. Track patient’s progress
 3. Search patient and medicine on dedicated search bar for Doctors
 4. Authenticated sign ins for private and personal
-5. Medicine alarm to remind patients it’s time they take dem drugs
+5. Medicine alarm to remind patients it’s time their medicine
 6. Allow doctors to prescribe medicine for their patients
 7. A database to store Users and Medicine information
+8. Storage place for resources like images

 ---